smsw/Templates/Scoping Doc.md

 **Third party platform integration:** Facebook, Twitter, YouTube

 ###0.
 Global

+Header and footer appear on all pages unless specified.

 - 0.1 Header (header)
   - **0.1.1** Logo (links to home, see 1.)
   - **0.1.2** Links